f5devcentral/f5xc-emea-workshop/docs/class4/module3/lab1/lab1.rst

 First of all, you need several inputs

-* A JWT token signed with one of these algo RS256, RS384, RS512, PS256, PS384, PS512, and ES256
+* A JWT token signed with one of these algorithms: RS256, RS384, RS512, PS256, PS384, PS512 or ES256
 * A RSA public key, and RSA private key
 * A JWKS (an array with the public key)

 In order to keep this lab easy, we **don't** explain how to generate a JWT or JWKS.
-In an nutshell, the JWT is signed with the private key, and the JWKS is composed of the public key to verify the signature.
+In a nutshell, the JWT is signed with the private key, and the JWKS is composed of the public key to verify the signature.

 The JWT to use in this lab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^